JosefNemec/PlayniteDocs/docs/manual/library/games/addingGames.md

 ### Manually

+**Method #1**

-- **Method #1:** Drag and drop game executable or shortcut to Playnite's window.
+Drag and drop game executable or shortcut to Playnite's window.

+**Method #2**

-- **Method #2:** Scan directory for multiple games/apps via Add Game -> Scan Automatically menu.
+Scan directory for multiple games/apps via Add Game -> Scan Automatically menu.

+**Method #3**

-- **Method #3:** Use Add Game -> Manually menu.
+Use Add Game -> Manually menu.
 Using this method requires manual configuration of game's Play action, otherwise you won't be able to launch the game.
-Play time tracking

 > [!NOTE]
 > If play time tracking doesn't work after manually importing a game, try switching different tracking mode.
 You can do it on Actions tab while editing a game.
 Folder tracking usually helps as an alternative tracking method with problematic games.